ComposioHQ/composio/python/docs/development.md

 ## Unit tests

-Run unit tests using `tox -e unittests` to verify the changes you made and check the code coverage.
+Run unit tests using `tox -e test` to verify the changes you made and check the code coverage.

 ## Environment variables